mindee/mindee-api-dotnet/docs/index.md

         Version,
         OrganizationName));
 ```

-or with you custom representation of your model!
+Or even with a custom representation of your model:
 ```csharp
 var prediction = await _mindeeClient
     .LoadDocument(File.OpenRead(Path), System.IO.Path.GetFileName(Path))